juunie-roh/KWU-Kampus-Front/README.md

    ```bash
    npx serve
    ```
-   will give you localhost / network address
+   will give you local / network address

 4. you can run this project from the given address